Know what you are looking for?

 INCLUDING LINEAR FISHERIES (OXFORD) LTD

-Smiths Bletchington are committed to undertaking their business activities responsibly and sustainably, meeting the needs of customers, employees and other stakeholders, while managing the social and environmental impacts of our activities.
+A. Introduction & Purpose Smiths Bletchington are committed to undertaking their business activities responsibly and sustainably, meeting the needs of customers, employees, and other stakeholders, while managing the social and environmental impacts of our activities.

-Regarding their own employees, Smiths Bletchington are committed to ethical and lawful employment practises, to ensure acts of Modern Slavery and Human Trafficking are not present in their own business, including:
+D.1.
+Policy Regarding our own employees, Smiths Bletchington are committed to ethical and lawful employment practices, to ensure acts of Modern Slavery and Human Trafficking are not present in their own business, including:

 • Prohibition of forced labour and child labour.